vze22jjw/docker-qBittorrentvpn/README.md

 WebUI\CSRFProtection must be set to false in qBittorrent.conf if using an unconfigured reverse proxy or forward request within a browser.
 This is the default setting unless changed.
 This file can be found in the dockers config directory in /qBittorrent/config

 ## WebUI: Invalid Host header, port mismatch
 qBittorrent throws a [WebUI: Invalid Host header, port mismatch](https://github.com/qbittorrent/qBittorrent/issues/7641#issuecomment-339370794) error if you use port forwarding with bridge networking due to security features to prevent DNS rebinding attacks.
-If you need to run qBittorrent on different ports, instead edit the WEBUI_PORT_ENV and/or INCOMING_PORT_ENV variables AND the exposed ports to change the native ports qBittorrent uses.
+If you need to run qBittorrent on different ports, instead edit the WEBUI_PORT and/or INCOMING_PORT variables AND the exposed ports to change the native ports qBittorrent uses.

 # How to use OpenVPN
 The container will fail to boot if `VPN_ENABLED` is set to yes or empty and a .ovpn is not present in the /config/openvpn directory.
 Drop a .ovpn file from your VPN provider into /config/openvpn and start the container again.
 You may need to edit the ovpn configuration file to load your VPN credentials from a file by setting `auth-user-pass`.